Buddhism and Chinese Thought – “The Most Interesting Intellectual Synthesis in East Asian History”

 “The third passage is the famous dialogue in which Yan Hui ironically ‘turns the tables’ on his master by teaching him how to ‘sit and forget’ (zuo wang):

 Confucius asks: “What do you mean, just sit and forget?”
 To which Yan Hui replies: “I let organs and members drop away, dismiss eyesight and hearing, part from the body and expel knowledge, and merge with the Great Pervader.
 This is what I mean by ‘just sit and forget’.”
-(6/92-3; translation by C T Graham).
+(6/92-3 A C Graham, Inner Chapters, 92).

 Roth explains: “To let ‘organs and members drop away’ (duo zhi) means to lose visceral awareness of the emotions and desires, which, for the early Daoists, have ‘physiological’ bases in the various organs.
 To ‘dismiss eyesight and hearing’ (chu cong ming) means to deliberately cut off sense perception.
 To ‘part from the body and expel knowledge’ (lixing chüzhi) means to lose bodily awareness and remove all thoughts from consciousness.
 These are all familiar as apophatic aspects of the breathing meditation in other sources of inner cultivation theory.
 To ‘merge with the Great Pervader’ (tong yu datong) seems to imply that, as a result of these practices, Yan Hui has become united with the Dao.
 Notice here the anti-metaphysical tendency of this final phrase: it implies the reality of the Way without establishing it as any kind of abstract metaphysical absolute.”